 None of the studies directly address the use of ABUS following negative digital mammography in a screening population of women with dense breasts.
 All three of the studies are of poor quality.
 The study of Kelly and colleagues offers the only reasonable estimates (sensitivity 67.6%, specificity 92.9%, recall rate 74.8 per 1000, biopsy rate 12.1 per 1000, cancer detection rate 3.7 per 1000), but the validity and relevance of these data are limited by concerns about spectrum bias and the use of film rather than digital mammography, which would decrease the cancer detection rate of mammography in the population of women with dense breasts.
 In addition, in an unreported proportion of the women, ABUS was performed between 5 and 8 months after mammography and likely found some cancers that it would not have identified at the time of mammography.
+Across the three studies, the recall rate varied from 5 to 207 per 1000 examinations, the biopsy rate was not reported or up to 15 per 1000 examinations, the PPV3 from not reported to 31% and the cancer detection rate ranged from 0 to 7.6 per 1000 examinations.
 Overall, the paucity of studies, the lack of high quality studies, and the wide range of estimates across the three studies mean that there is considerable uncertainty surrounding all of the estimates for the diagnostic test statistics for ABUS.
+Because of the uncertainty described above, we felt that the most reliable estimates for the test characteristics for ABUS come from the HHUS literature, but with high uncertainty.
+Estimates based on these data are shown in Table 14 on the following page and are identical to those for HHUS.